-Well, to increase the overall exposure for indoor photography, what you can do is to slow down the shutter speed.
+To increase the overall exposure for indoor photography, what you can do is slow down the shutter speed.
 But you have to bear in mind that for shutter speeds under 1/60th, you will need a tripod.
-A-Pro Tip is to switch your mode to Aperture Priority mode, symbolled as Av on Canon and A on Nikon.
+A-Pro Tip switches your mode to Aperture Priority mode, symbolled as Av on Canon and A on Nikon.

 This camera mode makes it easier for you to decide shutter speed.
-This is because it allows you to select your aperture and leave the selection of shutter speed on the camera.
+This is because it allows you to select your aperture and leave the camera’s selection of shutter speed.
 The camera automatically optimizes the fastest shutter speed.

 But if your indoor shoot does not involve motion, then you have the luxury of customizing your sower shutter speed and slow it down for maximizing your exposure.